 As players grow and progress out of the youth leagues, they will invariably begin to face better pitching.
 Pitchers will begin throwing curve balls, sliders, change ups, and any other “junk” they can think of.

 Having a pitching machine that can throw a variety of pitches with varying speeds is a great tool to prepare them for the changing pitches they will be facing.
 A pitching machine that can be adjusted for height is also a good feature to have so that you can continue to match the height of the pitchers they will face.

 Probably the biggest advantage for me personally with a pitching machine is the fact that it doesn’t get tired!

 I have three kids that I practice with from spring all the way through fall, and whether I want to admit it or not, after a couple hundred pitches my arm is feeling pretty dead.
 After the first hundred or so, my consistency starts to leave little to be desired.

 After going through years of dead arm and countless bruises, I decided to start research for a pitching machine of our own.
-I wanted quality, but didn’t have, nor did I want to spend, 1,000s of dollars.
+I wanted quality, but didn’t have, nor did I want to spend, thousands of dollars.

 One of the biggest down sides to pitching machines is obviously the cost factor.
 While prices have come way down since I was playing, unfortunately, so has some of the quality.